So you've decided to buy a boat for your family. Great!

 Before you leave the dock each time

-Be sure to check your boat’s main systems on a regular basis.
+Be sure to check your boat’s main systems on a regular basis, and always review the boat for safety.

 Battery